"Our in-office assistant resigned recently, and we desperately need support.”

 The High Cost of Turnover

 Turnover is expensive and disruptive for any role in any business.
-Executives feel the brunt of administrative assistant turnover because it impacts productivity, workload, and quality of life.
+Executives often bear the brunt of administrative assistant turnover, as it affects productivity, workload, and overall quality of life.

 Asana surveyed more than 10,000 workers and found that most spend 62 percent of their time "working about work" instead of "working on work."
-In other words, administrative tasks like email management, scheduling meetings, searching for information, and updating data take up most of their time.
-These are the tasks executive assistants did.
-When an executive is without an admin, they stand to lose 62 percent of their time!
+In other words, administrative tasks such as email management, scheduling meetings, searching for information, and updating data consume the majority of their time.
+These are the tasks that executive assistants typically perform.
+When an executive is without an admin, they stand to lose 62% of their time.

-In addition to the four months to hire and train a new assistant, Gallup pegs the financial cost of replacing an employee at 50-200 percent of their salaries.
+In addition to the four months required to hire and train a new assistant, Gallup estimates the financial cost of replacing an employee to be 50-200 percent of their annual salary.

 How to Find Your Forever Executive Assistant